 If you’re visiting Patagonia, don’t miss the amazing Perito Moreno Glacier.
 Intrepid explorers can embark on an ice hike here or jump into a boat to get up close to the glacier.

 Travellers love the passion that Argentina exudes.
-From the sultry tango dancing in Buenos Aires to the animated welcomes and the feverish nationalism, this is one country that doesn’t do anything by halves.
+From the sultry tango dancing in the bars of Buenos Aires to the animated welcomes and the feverish nationalism, this is one country that doesn’t do anything by halves.

 Must-see spots in Argentina: